XiangXu/Programming-Daily-Learning/Spring/1_Spring_Bean_Annotations.md

 }
 ```

-One advantage of using this annotation is that **it has automatically persistence exception translation enabled**.
-When using a persistence framework such as Hibernate, native exceptions thrown within classes annotated with @Repoitory will be automatically translated into subclass of Spring's DataAccessException.
+**It has automatically persistence exception translation enabled**.

-If you are using Spring Abstraction for JDBC, JPA/Hibernate or JDO then you don't have to implement JDBC or RDBMS vendor specific error handling.
-So **Spring wraps all those exceptions and then wraps them into DataAccessException class**.
+**Spring wraps all those exceptions and then wraps them into DataAccessException class**.
 When you want to switch to different persistence technology, you don't have to worry about refractoring your code.

 ## @Service